Serving all people by providing personalized health and wellness through exemplary care, education and research.

 CAUTION: Ask your healthcare provider if you’re ready to do this exercise.
 If you do too much too soon, you could create new knee problems, or even re-injure your knee.

 Sit with your head and back lined up.
-Set the machine to the lightest weight.
-Put your foot on the plate with your knees slightly bent.
+Set the machine to a light weight.
+Put your feet on the plate with your knees slightly bent.
 Tighten your stomach muscles, but don't hold your breath.

-Push until your leg is almost completely straight.
+Push until your legs are almost completely straight.
 Do not lock your knees.
-Then slowly and steadily return your leg to its original position.
+Then slowly and steadily return your legs to its original position.
 After you gain strength, try one leg.

 Do 2 sets of 10 repetitions.